 Why do employers use strength interviews?

-Competency-based may be the most common type of interview, but strength-based interviews are gaining in popularity as an increasing number of organisations recognise the benefits of such a method, of which there are many.
+Competency-based may be the most common type of interview, but strength-based interviews are gaining in popularity as an increasing number of organisations recognise the benefits, including:

 Strength-based interview questions